Marble Run With an Inclined Plane

 - plastic cups

-Instructions to build for marble run
+Instructions to build the inclined plane

 The dimensions of the marble run will be determined by the size of the cardboard you use.